CindyJS/CindyJS/plugins/cindygl/CindyGL3D.md

 * `cglPixel`: the 2D pixel coordinate on the texture, currently only supported in 2D-mode
 * `cglViewPos`: the current camera position
 * `cglViewDirection`: the direction of the view ray for the current pixel
-* `cglDepth` can be used to read and write the depth of the current pixel. before rendering the depth values will be truncated to the range [0,1], with 0 beein closest to the camera.
+* `cglDepth` can be used to read and write the depth of the current pixel. before rendering the depth values will be truncated to the range [0,1], with 0 begin closest to the camera.

-Depending on the bouding box type there may be additional variables
+Depending on the bounding box type there may be additional variables

-Sphere:
+Sphere/Cylinder:
 * `cglCenter`: the center of the bounding sphere
 * `cglRadius`: the radius of the bounding sphere/cylinder
 * `cglPointA` `cglPointB` the two endpoints of the bounding cylinder

+Triangle/Mesh:

+* `cglSpacePos`: position of current pixel in space

 ## Built-in functions